FiLMiC Pro Log v3 IDT

 1 Like

-@Shebbe Thank you for the input.
+@shebbe Thank you for the input.
 I contacted FilmicPro and hope they can answer the question.

 Since I was busy the last weeks submitting another paper, I finally had the time to go back to this IDT.
 As @nick already suggested, I tried to implement the in ITU-R BT.2100 described EOTF in the same DCTL after converting the Log v3 function to an approximation of HLG.